 Effective fraud investigation

-Believe it or not, fighting fraud is still a manual operation within many organizations.
-That makes fighting fraud can be a time consuming and error prone process.
+Believe it or not, fighting insurance fraud is still a manual operation within many organizations.
+That makes fighting fraud a time consuming and error prone process.
 Organizations with an automated solution, like Folksam or Frende, are more effective at fraud investigation by directly recognizing claims that need further attention or require active follow-up.
 The automated and AI powered solutions enable straight-through processing, which help insurers to give their customers a touchless claims experience.
 By leveraging the possibilities of real-time fraud prevention you will stop fraudsters from entering your books, detect more fraudulent claims and stop organized crime.

 Looking at the mentioned costs for society, insurers should feel the obligation to prevent fraud from happening.
 It is not only to increase the insurance portfolio value, it is also fair treatment for your sincere customers.